dzekelid/orders/_listings/stripe/orders-id-get.md

 ---
 swagger: "2.0"
 info:
-  title: Stripe
+  title: Stripe Get Orders
-  description: The Stripe REST API.
-Please see https://stripe.com/docs/api for more
+  description: Retrieves the details of an existing order.
+Supply the unique order
-    details.
+    ID from either an order creation request or the order list, and Stripe will return the corresponding order information.
   termsOfService: https://stripe.com/us/terms/
   contact:
     name: Stripe Dev Platform Team